What is Tocilizumab (Actemra®)?

 How do I take it?

-Tocilizumab is given as an IV infusion.
-You will have this medicine at a center where nurses will place a needle in your vein and give you the medicine through it.
+Tocilizumab is given as an injection once a week or as an IV infusion once a month.
+If you are on the infusion, you will have this medicine at a center where nurses will place a needle in your vein and give you the medicine through it.
 It takes about one hour for the medicine to be infused.
 Tocilizumab is given every 4 weeks.

 What about side effects?